 For starters, if you have a Gmail or Google account, you already have a Google Wallet account.
 Your Gmail account creates a shared set of credentials for all Google services, and thus, your email username is also your username for Google Wallet.

 In case you need to create a Gmail account first, just go to this support page from Google to help you set up an account.
-When you already have a Gmail account handy, let’s start working on your Google Wallet account.
+When you have a Gmail account handy, let’s start working on getting set up with your Google Wallet account.

 On a Computer: